 Tip: Your squares will have a little bit of fabric that goes over the sides.
 I chopped those off so they would sew together a little better.
 See picture below.

-Then sew the squares together to form rows.
-Then sew the rows together.
-Once I was done with that, I laid the quilt top on the batting to quilt it.
+rows together.
+Once I was done with that, I laid the quilt top on the

 Tip: I pin my quilt top to the batting to keep it in place.
 It helps the back stay in place so there's no tucking when you can't see the underside.
 It takes a little time but trust me, it's worth it!